-Their duties arise out of the nature of the work they are created to perform hence those duties cannot be defined in detail and their organization connot follow fixed rules laid down in a manual.
+Their duties arise out of the nature of the work they are created to perform hence those duties cannot be defined in detail and their organization cannot follow fixed rules laid down in a manual.
+The most common standing committees are education, expansion, markets, sponsors and reporters.

-The personnel of the various committees should be selected from the entire membership of the home demonstration clubs according to their fitness for the work regardless of whether they are members of the council, or not at the time of selection.
+The personnel of these committees should be selected from the entire membership of the home demonstration clubs according to their fitness for the work regardless of whether they are members of the council or not at the time of selection.
 They serve until new selections are made.

-The general plan of organization for these committees is a chairman who represents the committee in the council authorized under the standing rule defining the voting body and the chairman of corresponding committees in the clubs or as in the education committee one or two club members from each commissioner's district.
+They may be appointed by the council chairman or the committee may be made up of the chairmen of the corresponding committees for the home demonstration clubs.
 Whatever the committee and however organized only the chairman can represent the committee in the council.